 Stunned by what he was hearing, Timothy Rowland slammed his hands on the desk before him, palms down, and half rose out of his seat as he screamed at the speakerphone in front of him.
 “What the hell do you mean they’re refusing to obey your orders?”

-With a deliberateness that only served to further enflamed an already infuriated Rowland, General Morrison repeated his previous statement.
+With a deliberateness that only served to further enflame an already infuriated Rowland, General Morrison repeated his previous statement.
 “I said, General Bohrn has declined the order.”

 “What the fuck difference does it make what you call it?”
 Rowland snapped.
 “The bastard has just told us, and by extension the President of the United States, to fuck off.”

 After a long, tense moment, Admiral Kincaid came up on the line.
 “I don’t think you appreciate the situation, Mister Rowland.
-General Bohrn…”
+General Bohrn . . .”

 Rowland didn’t allow the Chairman of the Joint Chiefs to finish.
 “Oh, I appreciate the situation,” he thundered.
-“I appreciate that if you don’t get this sorted out in the next fifteen minutes, the lot of you will be, will be…” It took Rowland a moment to think of a suitable threat that would cause a military man to quake in his boots.
+“I appreciate that if you don’t get this sorted out in the next fifteen minutes, the lot of you will be, will be . . .”
+It took Rowland a moment to think of a suitable threat that would cause a military man to quake in his boots.
 When he did, he launched into a tirade that would have earned him the admiration of a Paris Island drill sergeant.

 The men he was speaking to, however, were not fresh-faced Marine recruits.
 Each and every one of them had, for thirty years or more, served their country, enduring hardships few Americans could even imagine, much less tolerate.
 Reaching out from his seat at the Pentagon, Admiral Kincaid hit the mute button on the speakerphone sitting in the center of the small conference table in his office and turned down the volume.
-After easing back, and with a well practiced and purposeful manner he had often used to convey to officers he had commanded in the past the seriousness of the venture they were about to embark upon, he looked about the table.
+After easing back, and with a well-practiced and purposeful manner he had often used to convey to officers he had commanded in the past the seriousness of the venture they were about to embark upon, he looked about the table.
 His steady, unflinching gaze was met and returned by each of the senior officers who represented the uniformed armed services.
 “Gentlemen, if any of you have any reservations concerning my decision to stand by General Bohrn and the officers of the XVIII Airborne Corps, now is the time to say so.”

 All understood the consequences of what they were about to do.
 Yet none wavered.
 With nothing more than a nod, Kincaid waited until Rowland had, by necessity, paused in order to catch his breath.
-After clicking off the mute button and turning the speakerphone’s volume back up, the Admiral filled the brief silence with a short but clear statement all who were present had agreed to before hand, one that left Rowland utterly speechless.
+After clicking off the mute button and turning the speakerphone’s volume back up, the Admiral filled the brief silence with a short but clear statement that all present had agreed to beforehand, one that left Rowland utterly speechless.
 “Please inform the President we serve at his pleasure.”

 ~